 b.
 1975 Ridgewood, NJ

-Outside his photographic work, Justin is an avid cyclist, hiker, road tripper and science enthusiast.
+When the camera's left behind, Justin's an avid cyclist, hiker, road tripper and science enthusiast.